AnnaTownsend9916/pythonHomeworkTryExcept/README.md

-Python Homework assignment that uses previous variables to be reformatted into first function that will take hours and rate and find pay and overpay
+Python Homework assignment that uses previous variables and uses try and except keywords